lmcmahan/gettingAndCleaningDataCoursera/README.md

 3. use head and tail to view a few records in the tidy data set.<br>
    e.g. head(tidyData, 3)<br>
    e.g. tail(tidyData, 3)

+## How to Use the run_analysis.R Script
+To use the run_analysis.R script, place it in the same dirctory/folder containing the data set downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+Set your R working dirctory to this directory.
+To run the script, issue source("run_analysis.R") at the R prompt.